Scheduled Personal Property Coverage: What It Is & Do You Need It?

 Best for Everyday items Moderate-value collections Single high-value items

-Unscheduled coverage can be useful if you own a collection of moderately valued items in a single category (e.g., 20 pieces of jewelry each worth $300–$500).
+Unscheduled coverage can be useful if you own a collection of moderately valued items in a single category (for example, 20 pieces of jewelry each worth $300 to $500).
 But for individual items of significant value, nothing beats a fully scheduled endorsement.
+For a deeper look at jewelry specifically, read our guide on jewelry coverage limits.

 When Should You Add Scheduled Coverage?